Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

 \subsubsection{The Translation}

 The translation $\piencod{\cdot}_{x}$ leverages non-deterministic sessions in \spi to give a concurrent interpretation of \lamrshar, the non-deterministic (but fail-free) sub-calculus of \lamrsharfail.
-In a nutshell, non-deterministic sessions entail the explicit confirmation of the availability of a name's behaviour, via zations of a prefix `$x.\some_{(w_1, \cdots, w_n)}$' with a corresponding prefix `$x.\overline{\some}$'.
-Clearly, $\piencod{\cdot}_{x}$ under-utilises the expressivity of \spi: in processes resulting from $\piencod{\cdot}_{x}$, no prefix `$x.\some_{(w_1, \cdots, w_n)}$' will ever synchronize with a prefix `$x.\overline{\none}$'.
+In a nutshell, non-deterministic sessions entail the explicit confirmation of the availability of a name's behavior, via synchronizations of a prefix `$x.\some_{(w_1, \cdots, w_n)}$' with a corresponding prefix `$x.\overline{\some}$'.
+Clearly, $\piencod{\cdot}_{x}$ under-utilizes the expressivity of \spi: in processes resulting from $\piencod{\cdot}_{x}$, no prefix `$x.\some_{(w_1, \cdots, w_n)}$' will ever synchronize with a prefix `$x.\overline{\none}$'.
 Indeed, because terms in \lamrshar never reduce to failure, $\piencod{\cdot}_{x}$ should not account for such failures.